 Psychedelics and plant medicines influence both culture and spirituality in many ways; from giving us new perspectives about our purpose in life, to changing the ways we appreciate art and music.

-This is one of my favorite medicine songs to hear in ceremony, because the words are so powerful and empowering, connecting us to the support and protection of our ancestors, teachers, and spiritual allies, lifetime after lifetime, in each new life incarnation and soul journey.
-It’s rare that I like medicine songs sung in English…Read More
+“We Are” by Sweet Honey in the Rock, is one of my favorite medicine songs to hear in ceremony, because the words are so powerful and empowering, connecting us to the support and protection of our ancestors, teachers, and spiritual allies, lifetime after lifetime, in each new life incarnation and soul journey.
+It’s rare that…Read More

 This is a medicine song from the mountains of Ecuador, sung by Iván Donalson and Giannina Leyva.
 It’s a traditional song that talks about the great eagle, likened to either a grandfather or grandmother who sings in love.
 Eagle in different cultures symbolize different things – power, change coming your way, truth, honesty, connection to…Read More